Jane Haining: Scottish mission

 The Jewish mission ran a school for both Jewish and Christian girls in its mission building at 51 Vörösmarty Street.
-The Church of Scotland had established the mission, also known as St Columba's Church, in 1841 to evangelize Hungarian Jews.
+The Church of Scotland had established the mission, also known as St Columba's Church, in 1841 to evangelise Hungarian Jews.
 The founding ministers, Alexander Black and Alexander Keith, along with Andrew Bonar and Robert Murray M'Cheyne, had been making their way to Jerusalem to spread Christianity, when Black is reported to have injured himself falling from his camel, as a result of which he and Keith decided to return to Scotland.
 They did so via Budapest, where their stay became protracted when Keith fell ill.
 The Archduchess Dorothea of Austria befriended them there, and the men were persuaded to establish a Scottish mission in that city.

 Work for the mission

 The Jewish mission committee sent Haining for further training at St Colm's Women's Missionary College in Edinburgh.
 Her dedication service took place at St Stephen's Church, Edinburgh, on 19 June 1932, during a service presided over by the chair of the Jewish mission committee, Dr. Stewart Thompson.
 Haining left for Budapest the next day, seven months before Adolf Hitler became Chancellor of Germany on 30 January 1933.

 The girls' home was on the third floor of the Vörösmarty Street mission building, and consisted of two bedrooms with about 16 girls in each room, as of 1932.
 Most of the students were Jews.
 McDougall wrote in 1949: "Not all the girls were Jewesses however, for it was considered wise to have a proportion of Christian girls among them."

 Haining wrote that the school had 400 pupils ranging from six to 16; 30–40 of them were boarders, either live-in or day boarders.
 These were the girls for whom Haining was responsible.
 Although Hungarian law did not allow religious conversion before the age of 18, she wrote, the school aimed to prepare its Jewish students for conversion to Christianity.
 The daily Bible lesson for all pupils included study of the New Testament.
 Haining made efforts to have part of the building converted to club rooms, so that the evangelical work could continue for girls who had left the school, as most did when they were 14 or 15.